formkit/docs-content/essentials/schema.md

 ## Raw values

 At times it may be necessary to prevent a given attribute or prop from being parsed.
-This can be done by prefixing an attribute or prop with `__raw__`.
+This can be done by prefixing an attribute or prop with `__raw__`:

 <client-only>